-Actions to be Undertaken as part of IRMP Consultation
+Actions Undertaken as part of IRMP Consultation

-- Publish the consultation document on the Internet immediately following approval of the IRMP by the Fire & Rescue Authority. - Issue a press release and brief all local media. - Notify all employees through e-mail, Hot News & intranet. - Send a hard copy of the consultation document on request. - Use our District Mangers to promote the IRMP with local organisations and encourage consultation feedback. - Use our advocates and Fire Support Network to contact the more hard to reach groups within our community. - Conduct a forum with the assistance of Opinion Research Services consisting of a random sample of members of the public from across Merseyside to discuss our strategic direction within the consultation IRMP document.
+- Published the consultation document on the Internet immediately following approval of the IRMP by the Fire & Rescue Authority. - Issued a press release and briefed all local media. - Notified all employees through e-mail, Hot News & intranet.

+- Sent a hard copy of the consultation document on request. - Used our District Mangers to undertake a comprehensive presentation programme to all Local Authorities, local organisations and partners to encourage consultation feedback. - Used our advocates and Fire Support Network to contact the more hard to reach groups within our community and promote response to the IRMP consultation. - Conducted a forum with the assistance of Opinion Research Services consisting of a random sample of members of the public from across Merseyside to discuss our strategic direction within the consultation IRMP document.